cerner/fhir.cerner.com/content/authorization.md

 If an application will be a confidential client, or accessing data on behalf of a system, it will need to maintain a secret.
 Currently, our implementation provides management and rotation functionality for this workflow in our System Accounts application.
-In order to obtain a system account, you must first register a confidential application in our code Console.
-The system account will be automatically generated and available in the system accounts application.
+The system account will be automatically generated and available in the System Accounts application when you register your SMART or FHIR application in the code Console.

 Obtain and manage a system account by following these steps: